-Advanced Portfolio: Painting
+Advanced Painting

-Students build on the painting skills and begin investigating new concepts, techniques and approaches to painting in variety of mediums, including oil.
-The course addresses more advanced painting topics including creating a series of paintings based on a theme, concept or theoretical framework.
+In this advanced class, students build upon the painting skills developed in the introductory course and begin investigating new concepts, techniques and approaches to painting in oil.
+The course addresses more advanced painting topics including creating a series of paintings based on a theme, concept or art theory.
 Students are encouraged to develop their own visual ideas, subject matter and personal expressions to expand their aesthetic skills in painting.

-Prerequisite: Foundations: Painting or AP 2D Art.
+Prerequisite: Painting and departmental approval.
 UC approved.